 Learn about the value of predicting customer churn rates with historical data

 In today's competitive market, maintaining a high customer retention rate is critical to success.
-Understanding when a customer may be at risk to break ties with your organization could help you take a more targeted approach to relationship management, effectively plan for future financial impact, and even prevent the loss of customers in the first place.
+Understanding when a customer may be at risk of breaking ties with your organization can help you take a more targeted approach to relationship management, effectively plan for potential financial impact, and even prevent the loss of customers in the first place.

-Using the right tools, it is possible to proactively plan for customer churn by analyzing historical data from previous and existing clients.
-In the webinar recording below, we demonstrate the value of customer churn prediction as well as discuss how to accurately predict which customers are likely to turn over.
+Using the right tools, analyzing historical data from previous and existing clients, it is possible to proactively plan for customer churn.
+In the following webinar recording, we demonstrate the value of customer churn prediction, and discuss how to accurately predict which customers are likely to turn over.